Roy-Hu/file_system/README.md

 ## TO-DO:
-1. Init free blocks and inodes in the file system
+1. Init free blocks and inodes in the file system (finished-ish, not tested)
-2. Finish handling functions to deal with requests send by the client (kernel)
+2. Finish handling functions to deal with requests send by the client (kernel) (partly finished, not tested)
 3. Finish each functions in iolib.c
 4. LRU cache